google/clusterfuzz/docs/production-setup/setting_up_bots.md

 [here](#google-compute-engine-instance-template).

-We recommend that you use preemptibles for most of your bots because they are much cheaper and do not impact the production workload in any significant way (since only fuzzing tasks are executed there).
+We recommend that you use preemptibles for most of your bots because they are much cheaper and perform almost as well.
 You still need some regular bots (non-preemptibles) to execute other tasks, such as the tasks that run after a crash is discovered (minimization, regression, etc).